brennonshanks/professional_website/content/event/characterizing-self-assembly-in-biological-liquids-with-machine-learning/index.md

 ---
 title: "Contributed Talk: Characterizing self-assembly in biological liquids with machine learning"
-abstract: Neutron scattering is a powerful experimental technique to characterize the molecular structures of biological materials.
-In this study, a machine learning accelerated Bayesian optimization framework for neutron scattering analysis is presented in the context of biological materials.
-  Parallel Gaussian processes are found to improve the computational efficiency of molecular simulations and scattering analysis to enable the study of macromolecular biomolecules.
+abstract: Wide-angle neutron scattering (WANS) is a powerful experimental technique to characterize atomic structures but has not been fully explored in biological molecules due to computational constraints.
+In this study, parallel Gaussian processes are shown to improve the computational efficiency of neutron scattering analysis algorithms sufficiently to enable the study of macromolecular biomolecules.
+A review of neutron scattering techniques and their ability to resolve macromolecular structure and function is also discussed.
 location: Salt Lake City, UT
 date: 2021-01-31T18:09:28.811Z
 date_end: 2021-02-01T07:00:00.000Z